• PORTFOLIO

 Here’s how I stay involved in the construction part of your project.

-When I am doing a project as a flat design fee, that fee does not include Construction Administration (site visits and further Q&A) once the job has moved into construction.
-Once we have the initial kick off meeting with the contractor on the job site, that flat fee is used up and hourly billing begins.
+When I am doing a full service project as a flat design fee, that fee includes limited Construction Administration (a limited number of site visits and further Q&A) once the job has moved into construction.
+Once we have the initial kick off meeting with the contractor on the job site, my flat fee is almost all used up, depending on how many site visits I’ve included in the Letter of Agreement.

 The reason I handle it this way is because each project is so different and sometimes my clients hire contractors I don’t know or haven’t worked with before.
 If that’s the case, then it is just too unpredictable how much input or monitoring the job site will need.

-I could definitely end up losing all my profit here if I estimate low or really seem like I’m gouging my client if I go too high.
+I could definitely end up losing all my profit here if I estimate low or it might seem like I’m gouging my client if I go too high, here at the beginning of the job.

 Typically I suggest a once-a-week, unscheduled, site visit.

-That helps me keep an eye on things and bring up any issues I see happening.
+That helps me keep an eye on things and bring up any issues I see happening, (unless for some reason things are on hold).
 There are also specific times in the job when I want to make sure I’m there.

-1. Electrical review - This is good to review before sheetrock is applied (or patched in the case of a more minimal remodel), just to check placement of fixtures more than anything.
-I really like wires to stay in the walls on sconces or wires-only pulled, so that there is a little wiggle room for the j-box locations once cabinetry and counters are in.
-Particularly with kitchens and baths, the locations might need to be adjusted once those are in.
+1. Electrical review - This is good to review before sheetrock is applied (or patched in the case of a more minimal remodel), just to check placement of fixtures, review of switches and outlets, etc.

 2. Cabinetry review - We usually use locally built cabinets in this area, there are plenty of good shops that produce both finished and unfinished cabinets.
-I like going over details with the cabinet fabricator on the job, when he is getting his measurements.
+I like going over details with the cabinet fabricator on the job, when he is getting his measurements, before starting.

 3. Decorative lighting installation - I like to make sure heights on chandeliers and pendants are just right and doing that on the job is sometimes best.